qiime/Topiary-Explorer/tutorial/source/quickstart.rst

 *******************
 This quick start tutorial is a task-oriented example showing the shortest path to a dynamically colored tree that can be explored, manipulated, and exported as a PDF.

 This tutorial uses a tree and metadata derived from a reanalysis of the data from `"Forensic identification using skin bacterial communities" (Fierer et al., 2010 PNAS) <http://www.ncbi.nlm.nih.gov/pubmed/20231444>`_.
 Basic data analysis was performed in May of 2011 using `QIIME <http://www.qiime.org>`_.

-In this tutorial we will illustrate how to recreate the conclusions of the Fierer PNAS paper, that microbial communities on an individual's keyboard is more similar to the microbial communities on their hands than on the hand's of other individuals.
-We show how to recreate the plots created in Figure 1 of the TopiaryExplorer paper (currently under review).
+The Fierer PNAS paper showed that microbial communities on an individual's keyboard are more similar to the microbial communities on their hands than on the hand's of other individuals, opening the door to potential forensic applications for microbial community profiling.
+In this study microbial communities were sequenced from the finger tips of three individuals and the keys on their keyboards, and it is these data that we'll focus on for this application.
+Here we'll visualize the distribution of the sequence observations from one individual's keyboard on a phylogenetic tree constructed from representatives of all 16S sequences obtain in this study, learn how to decorate the tree with (pre-existing) taxonomic assignments, prune subtrees from the tree, and export the trees as PDFs for use in publications.

 Tutorial Input Files
 --------------------